 - it's not just about "not being offensive"

 - care about sensitive topics death, suicide etc.

 - you don't want to worsen someone's depression

 - especially for medical systems, but also in general

+- don't give false/misleading info

 - contextual safety

 - e.g. in-car systems:

 - do not startle the driver

 - do not give dangerous instructions

 - do not give too much mental load

 - special care needs to be taken for RL rewards

+- restricting exploration

-- restricting exploration / highly negative rewards for unsafe behavior
+- highly negative rewards for unsafe behavior